Skip to main content

 Offshore-owned captives have existed for decades.
 It’s taken a while for the US market to catch up.
 Now, the US market is quickly adapting and getting experts who are more experienced in captives to compete with those offshore.

-Regardless, you shouldn’t be too concerned whether your captive is owned on or offshore.
+You shouldn’t be too concerned whether your captive is owned on or offshore.

 Why do most business owners join captives?